aleen42/PersonalWiki/post/bpm_detection_with_javascript/bpm_detection_with_javascript.md

 };
 ```

 Now I'll run a low-, mid-, and high- pass filter over the song and graph the peaks measured from them.
-Because certain instruments are more faithful representatives of tempo (kick drum, snare drum, claps), I'm hoping that these filters will draw them out more so that "song peaks" will turn into "instrument peaks", or instrument **hits**.
+Because certain instruments are more faithful representatives of tempo (kick drum (大鼓), snare drum (小鼓), claps), I'm hoping that these filters will draw them out more so that "song peaks" will turn into "instrument peaks", or instrument **hits**.

 <svg xmlns="http://www.w3.org/2000/svg" width="90%" height="40">
     <rect x="8.878293913438377%" y="0" width="1" height="100%"></rect>